Role of Social Media, Data Analytics in (Loksabha) General Elections 2014 in India

 - Provided different questions along with answers any campaigner may come across while working on fields that were similar to FAQs

 Electronic media has extensively used data analytics while delivering news during elections.
 This has helped them in understanding viewers’ concerns, trends of different political parties, politicians across the country.
 Based on that, breaking news was telecast many times.
-These were one of the elections where electronic media has made use of data analytics more than ever before.
+These were one of the elections where electronic media has made use of data analytics for elections more than ever before.
 In fact, one of the leading channels CNN-IBN had tied up with IT giant Microsoft and had set up an Analytical Center especially for these elections.
-Many IT companies provided data analytics services to different channels.
+Many IT companies provided data analytics services to different channels in elections time.

 In fact, Reuters reported that U.S. social networking company Twitter is planning to replicate parts of its India election strategy across countries that go to the polls this year after it emerged as a key tool for politicians and media companies during the world’s largest democratic exercise.